 Launch the channel’s website or application.

 You might need to sign in using a subscription account or a free one.

 Although Tennis TV is available on a global scale, the ATP Cup will be geo-blocked in Brunei, Cambodia, East Timor, Hong Kong, Indonesia, Laos, Macau, Malaysia, Mongolia, Myanmar, Philippines, Singapore, South Korea, Thailand, and Vietnam.

 So, your best option would be Channel 9 as it’s very simple to use and it’s completely FREE.
 Keep reading, there’s more.

 As mentioned at the beginning of the guide, the channels broadcasting the tournament are only available in select regions.
 You see, these services apply what we call geo-blocks to protect their distribution rights.

 That’s why they restrict access to their content in certain locations.
 The question is, how does a channel/website determine your location.
 Simple, by looking up your IP address.

 Your public IP will help any channel pinpoint your actual whereabouts.
 So, once the channel figures out that you’re not within its area of coverage, it’ll terminate your access at once.

-As I mentioned, 9Now offers live streaming for free, which means you’ll be able to watch the 2020 ATP Cup without paying a penny.
+For example, 9Now offers live streaming for free, which means you’ll be able to watch the 2022 ATP Cup without paying a penny.
 However, the service is only available to those residing in the Australian region.

 Anyone who approaches the channel with a foreign IP address will be blocked almost instantly.
 In case you don’t know how it looks like, the geo-error message is as such: